Skip to content

 • Acting in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components (with Steven Thompson KC).

-Hugh has experience advising on mis-selling claims in relation to interest rate hedging products, including swaps, collars and caps, particularly in relation to small businesses.
-He has advised financial institutions in relation to factoring agreements and has acted in litigation arising out of the demise of major brokering firms.
+Hugh has significant experience of acting and advising in relation to cases involving the financial services sector.
+Such claims include disputes concerning guarantees, indemnities and security rights over property, including issues of receivership as well as significant litigation arising out of commodities trading relationships and mis-selling claims in relation to interest rate hedging products, including swaps, collars and caps, particularly in relation to small businesses.
+He has also advised financial institutions in relation to factoring agreements and has acted in litigation arising out of the demise of major brokering firms.

-Examples of his experience includes:
+Examples of his current and recent experience include:

 • Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2018] EWCA Civ 1093; [2017] EWHC 667 (Comm) – Successfully obtained orders striking out claims worth $0.5Billion, discharging world-wide freezing orders and obtaining an inquiry as to damages for the defendant gold trading and manufacturing companies.
-The applications concerned failure to serve, abuse of process and want of The bank’s appeal was largely defeated save on the issue of the order of the inquiry (led by Stephen Moverley Smith KC).
+The applications concerned failure to serve, abuse of process and want of prosecution.
+The bank’s appeal was largely defeated save on the issue of the order of the inquiry (led by Stephen Moverley Smith KC).

 His notable experience includes:

-• In Media Trust SpA v BGB Weston Ltd & Ors [2023] EWHC 1491 (KB) – Acting for the first and second defendants in a claim brought by a Luxembourg trustee of a family trust to bring amended claims for breach of contract and unlawful means conspiracy in relation to losses allegedly suffered on an investment.
+• Acting for an investment management firm and its director in a claim brought by a Luxembourg trustee of a family trust to bring amended claims for breach of contract and unlawful means conspiracy in relation to losses allegedly suffered on an investment.
 Hugh successfully argued that the original claims, alleging the fraudulent misappropriation of almost £7m of investments by an investment company, was dishonestly brought on a false basis by the Claimant’s director and an employee.
-A without notice worldwide freezing order was discharged following the first and second defendant’s application to discharge for material non-disclosure.
+A without-notice worldwide freezing order was discharged following the first and second defendant’s application to discharge for material non-disclosure.
+Hugh continues to act in a renewed claim against the same parties.

 • Acting for a property development franchise company in relation to claims and counterclaims against franchisees in respect of disputes arising under the franchise agreements and associated guarantees, including allegations of fraud and undue influence.

-• Hua She Asset Managements (Shanghai) Co Ltd v Hung (& Ors) [2023] EWHC 2445 (Comm) – Acting for a judgment creditor of the Defendant in charging order proceedings brought by a competing creditor.
+• Hua She Asset Managements (Shanghai) Co Ltd v Hung (& Ors) [2023] EWHC 2445 (Comm) – Acting for a judgment creditor of the defendant in charging order proceedings brought by a competing creditor.

 • Ward & Ors v K Savill [2021] EWCA Civ 1378; [2020] EWHC 1534 (Ch) – Acting for the claimants in a proprietary claim over a London property alleged to have been purchased with misappropriated funds.
 Hugh appeared at both first instance and the Court of Appeal on a key preliminary issue concerning the effects of rescission and declaratory relief in related proceedings.